 Bumper Guards - Pedodontic Series

 The bumper guards are disposable (one-patient use) FDA approved Plastisol that are made with non-latex materials.
-These bumper guards are packaged and handled in a sterile environment.

 What is it?